ucb-me-40/CalorAI/README.md

 The `"examples"` field are existing files located in the `examples` folder and are formatted as `.json` files.

-We need to convert the structured JSON data into an unstructured text format for the RAG corpus.
-We can use `python` for this.
-This file contains detailed summaries of the lecture subtopics.
-We need to structure each subtopic as a separate, self-contained knowledge block.

 | JSON Field    | Output Format in `rag_corpus.txt` |
 | -------- 		| ------- 					|